carsongoodwin32/rosetta2_avx_dive/README.md

 AVX Int Sum Result: -773110574 Time: 0.411619 seconds AVX2 Int Sum Result: -1826000660 Time: 0.463102 seconds
 ```
-It’s worse and it’s… wrong?
+It’s worse and ~~it’s… wrong?
 These sums should all be the same.
-What is going on here?
+What is going on here?~~
+EDIT: This is my fault.
+Check issue #1 for details on why I'm wrong here!

 ## Looking at the dissassembly